-When Jesus said, "no man knows the day or hour," he nullified the use of the Bible (or anything else) to "set dates" or predict when end time events will happen.
-But his words are not clear enough today alone to silence the date setters.
-Some people think "day or hour" allows for knowing the year or is only code for the Feast of Trumpets.
-On the opposite extreme, some think Jesus meant that his return could happen at any moment or that we could learn nothing about timing and to therefore not even study his prophecies.
-Find out what Jesus really meant by looking at what Jesus said in context...and also by considering what he did not say.
+When Jesus said, "no man knows the day or hour," he nullified the past use of the Bible (or anything else) to "set dates" or predict when end time events will happen.
+But his words are not clear enough today alone to silence prophecy speculation.
+Some people think "day or hour" allows for knowing the year or is only code for the Day of Trumpets.
+On the opposite extreme, some think Jesus meant that his return could happen at any moment or that we could learn nothing about timing and therefore not even study his prophecies.
+Find out what Jesus really meant by looking at what he said in context...and also by considering what he did not say.

 In the Olivet Discourse (Matthew 24; Mark 13; Luke 21), Jesus fielded a question from his disciples that every believer since then has wanted to know.
 The question, of course, is when is Jesus coming back (Mt 24:3)?

-To get his answer, you have to wade through a confusing list of near-term and long-term events.
+To get his answer, you have to wade through a confusing mix of near-term and long-term events.
 Near-term events would include the destruction of the temple and the four horsemen that followed soon after.
-Long-term events include the end time terrors of Wormwood (Luke only) and the Great Tribulation.
+Long-term events include the end time terrors of WWIII ("kingdom vs. kingdom"), Wormwood (Luke only), and the Great Tribulation.
 Although separating the end time predictions from the past predictions is very challenging, his answer to those wondering how to know the timing of his coming is pretty easy to identify: